Latinas Deserve More than 54 Cents to the Dollar! Join the #LatinaEqualPay Day Twitter Storm

 Feel free to use our sample tweets (below).

-The report explains the pay gap in the United States; how it affects women of all ages, races, and education levels; and what you can do to close it.
+Available in Spanish and English, the Simple Truth explains the pay gap; how it affects women of all ages, races, and education levels; and what you can do to close it.

 It takes Latinas almost an entire extra year of full-time, year-round work in order to be paid what the average white man took home by December 31.